 How are children with SEND supported at May Park Primary?

 - Class teacher and Quality First Teaching.
-For your child this would mean:

 - That the teacher has the highest possible expectations for your child and all pupils in their class.